fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 Three options are used: [command](https://github.com/cypress-io/github-action#custom-test-command) specifies how to run Cypress tests, [start](https://github.com/cypress-io/github-action#start-server) gives npm script that starts the server, and [wait-on](https://github.com/cypress-io/github-action#wait-on) says that before the tests are run, the server should have started on url <http://localhost:5000>.

 Once you are sure that the pipeline works, <i>write another test</i> that ensures that one can navigate from the main page to the page of a particular Pokemon, e.g. <i>ivysaur</i>.
-The test does not need to be a complex one, just check that when you navigate a link, the page has some right content, such as the string <i>chlorophyll</i> in the case of <i>ivysaur</i>.
+The test does not need to be a complex one, just check that when you navigate to a link, the page has some proper content, such as the string <i>chlorophyll</i> in the case of <i>ivysaur</i>.

 **Note** also the Pokemon abilities are written with lower case letters, the capitalization is done in CSS, so <i>do not</i> search eg. for <i>Chlorophyll</i> but <i>chlorophyll</i>.